Skip to content

 • The application connects to its Site entity in NewsTeam.

-• Editors then control what content is displayed and how sections are organized dynamically.
+• Editors then control what content is displayed, how sections are organized, and which product integrations are active dynamically.

 This model is deliberate: